'THE HEART'S OBSESSION' Book, Albums, Interviews, Videos

 The songs "MARIE" and "NIGHTINGALE SINGS" will be part of a full-length tribute album of sacred solos and songs based on Stirling that is currently in progress to be released 2018/2019.
 Also on the horizon, a new book about Stirling with my grandfather, veteran Newfoundland author, Calvin Evans, who in 1993 first gave me the book 'Nightingale of the North' by Amy Louise Peyton.
 We will be expanding on the life, career, and performance aspects of Georgina Stirling and sharing more staggering synchronicities along the journey of bringing Georgina Stirling into the 21st Century.

-Coming this summer, 2018, new concert tour dates.
-Concert programs will consist of a repertoire performed by the late Georgina Stirling, based on her concert programs we were able to find.
+Concert programs consist of repertoire performed by the late Georgina Stirling, based on her concert programs we were able to find.
 When Georgina would return from Europe to Newfoundland for short periods of time, she would perform in churches across the province to audiences so full, it was standing room only!
 Although Miss Stirling would offer some operatic repertoire to her audiences from being abroad, she delighted in singing the most treasured songs of her fellow Newfoundlander's, sacred solos, hymns, tender songs of the heart and murmurs of the ocean she so loved.
 My grandfather, Calvin Evans, will join me in these tribute concerts and will be reading short poetic excerpts from our book woven throughout the program of music, all to outline her life.
 I will have the pleasure of being joined in music and accompanied by Newfoundland born, pianist and organist, Jason Locke.

 - WHAT PEOPLE ARE SAYING ABOUT MARIE -